 SymbolicIntegration.jl

 SymbolicIntegration.jl lets you solve indefinite integrals (finds primitives) in Julia Symbolics.jl.
-It does so using two symbolic integration algorithms: Risch algorithm and Rule based algorithm.
+It does so using two built-in symbolic integration algorithms: Risch algorithm and Rule based algorithm.

 Installation